Shelton-beep/Shelton-beep/README.md

 Most AI systems look great in a notebook.
 I build the ones that hold up in production.

-I specialize in agentic AI, RAG pipelines, and LLM engineering — designing systems that combine large language models, vector retrieval, and multi-agent orchestration into applications that deliver real business value.
+I specialize in agentic AI, RAG pipelines, and LLM engineering, designing systems that combine large language models, vector retrieval, and multi-agent orchestration into applications that deliver real business value.
 I also teach these systems at graduate level at Yeshiva University, where I help engineers go from LLM basics to production deployments.

 **What I build:**
 - Agentic AI systems using LangGraph, CrewAI, and MCP (Model Context Protocol)
-- RAG pipelines — hybrid, corrective, and graph-based — that scale beyond demos
+- RAG pipelines (hybrid, corrective, and graph-based) that scale beyond demos
 - LLM powered applications evaluated with LangSmith and Ragas
 - End-to-end ML systems from training through monitored production APIs